polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/transaction.md

 The transaction pool contains all [signed](/v3/concepts/extrinsics#signed-transactions) and [unsigned](/v3/concepts/extrinsics#unsigned-transactions) transactions broadcasted to the network that have been received and validated by the local node.

--- what is a tx made of?
--- what makes a tx valid?

 The [`ValidTransaction` struct](/rustdocs/latest/sp_runtime/transaction_validity/struct.ValidTransaction.html) defines two parameters used to determine the ordering of transactions in the pool: `requires` and `provides`.
 Together they create a dependency graph which allows the pool to produce a valid linear ordering of transactions.